Explore this Section

 UK postgraduate student (not PGCE)

-From 2016/17 a Postgraduate Loan of up to £10,000 is available through Student Finance England as a contribution towards your course and living costs.
-If your course is longer than one year, you can get up to £5,000 in your first year and the rest in your second year.
+From 2018/19 a Postgraduate Master's Loan of up to £10,609 (£10,280 for programmes starting in 2017) is available through Student Finance England as a contribution towards your course and living costs.
+If your course is longer than one year, the loan will be divided equally between the years.
 No payments will be made after this point.
-The loan will be paid into your bank account in three instalments during the academic year.
+The loan will be paid into your bank account in three instalments (33%, 33% and 34%) during the academic year.

 Can I get a Postgraduate Loan?